Your Rights and Responsibilities When You Move Prepared By The Federal Highway Administration (FHWA)

 TARIFF INSPECTION AND INCORPORATION NOTICE

 Federal law requires that movers advise shippers that they may inspect the tariffs that govern your shipment.
-Carriers’ tariffs, by this reference, are made a part of the contract of carriage (bill of lading) between you and the carrier and may be inspected at carrier’s facility, or, on request, carrier will furnish a copy of any tariff provision containing carrier’s rates, rules or charges governing your shipment, the terms of which cannot be varied.
+Carriers’ tariffs, by this reference, are made a part of the contract of carriage (bill of lading) between you and the carrier and may be inspected at carrier’s facility, or, on request, the carrier will furnish a copy of any tariff provision containing carrier’s rates, rules or charges governing your shipment, the terms of which cannot be varied.

 Incorporated tariff provisions include but are not limited to those: